Install Chrome Extension Chrome Extension

 Weaknesses, engine ratings and buying advice

 The 3rd-gen Rogue (2021–2025) is America's best-selling compact SUV — and one engineered gamble that hasn't paid off.
-Nissan replaced the proven 2.5L four-cylinder with a revolutionary 1.5L three-cylinder VC-Turbo (variable compression ratio, 201 hp) and paired it exclusively with Nissan's Xtronic CVT.
+Nissan replaced the proven 2.5L four-cylinder with a revolutionary 1.5L three-cylinder VC-Turbo (variable compression — engine physically changes its compression ratio for efficiency or power, 201 hp) and paired it exclusively with Nissan's Xtronic CVT.
 As of April 2026, no powertrain in this generation has a clean bill of health.

 The VC-Turbo is genuinely innovative — compression ratio varies from 8:1 to 14:1 via a harmonic drive linkage.
 On paper: 201 hp and ~35 MPG from 1.5 liters.
 In practice: engine bearing seizure (recall 26V-080, 323,917 vehicles), throttle body gear fracture (recall 26V-081, 318,781 vehicles), and fuel dilution from PCV system defect (class action filed April 2023, no fix available).
 NHTSA investigation PE23023 found "metal chunks and shavings in oil pans" and "main bearing and L-link damage/seizures."